UPenn-CIT599/financial-report-analysis/README.md

-# Hopes v.
+# Hope v.
 Reality in Financial Reporting
 A project by Cryrus Cheng, Tim Culpan, and Angela Wen